 - Will advance promising therapies for pediatric cancer into or further along in clinical development

-Highest priority will be given to projects that address areas of high unmet needs in pediatric cancer.
-Catapult Awards will provide funding support up to $5 million for a two- to three-year award period, for “clinic-ready” projects that fit the following parameters:
+Highest priority will be given to projects that address areas of high unmet need in pediatric cancer.
+Catapult Awards will provide funding support up to $2.5 million for a two- to three-year award period, for “clinic-ready” projects that fit the following parameters:

-CureSearch won’t stop until more and less-toxic children’s cancer treatments are out of the lab and into the clinic and marketplace, ensuring more children live long, healthy and productive lives.
+CureSearch won’t stop until a greater quantity of effective and less-toxic children’s cancer treatments have moved out of the lab and into the clinic, ensuring more children live long, healthy and productive lives.

 For more information on Catapult Awards, developing resources or future RFAs, contact: